Nikki Einfeld

 Soprano

-Canadian born Lyric Coloratura soprano, Nikki Einfeld, has been widely recognized for her “high flying virtuosity” (New York Times) as well as “a bright, lithe tone, pinpoint accuracy, and a saucy stage demeanor” (San Francisco Chronicle).
+Canadian Lyric Coloratura Soprano Nikki Einfeld has been celebrated for her “high-flying virtuosity” (New York Times) and “bright, lithe tone, pinpoint accuracy, and saucy stage demeanor” (San Francisco Chronicle).

-A champion of contemporary works she has performed many opera premieres including the role of Justice Ruth Bader-Ginsberg in the opera Scalia/Ginsberg by Derrick Wang, Christopher Stark’s From the Field as Dorethea Lang, and Aleksandra Vrebalov’s Abraham In Flames as Fear and Doubt.
+A passionate advocate for new music, she has performed many opera premieres, including the role of Justice Ruth Bader-Ginsberg in the opera Scalia/Ginsberg by Derrick Wang, Christopher Stark’s From the Field as Dorethea Lang, and Aleksandra Vrebalov’s Abraham In Flames as Fear and Doubt.
 In recent collaborations, Nikki showcased her talents both as a performer and director in two World Premiere operas; Kurt Rohde's "4:30 Movie" and Anthony Green's "Tenderhooks," presented in partnership with the Left Coast Chamber Ensemble.